-Ultimately the arresting officer determines if the incident is domestic violence.
+Ultimately the arresting officer determines if the incident is domestic violence in Phoenix.
 The officer only has to have probable cause that a domestic violence incident occurred, and you were the person who committed it.
 They don’t have to see anything first-hand.

 The third or subsequent time you are found guilty of a domestic violence charge within 84 months, your conviction will be considered a felony conviction.
 Also, if the charge includes serious bodily injury or the use of a weapon, you may be charged with a Class 3 felony even without two prior convictions.